Sodium benzoate: Health and safety

 In the United States, sodium benzoate is designated as generally recognized as safe (GRAS) by the Food and Drug Administration.
-The International Programme on Chemical Safety found no adverse effects in humans at doses of 647–825 mg/kg of body weight per day.
+The International Programme on Chemical Safety found no adverse effects in rats at doses of 647–825 mg/kg of body weight per day.

 Cats have a significantly lower tolerance against benzoic acid and its salts than rats and mice.

 The human body rapidly clears sodium benzoate by combining it with glycine to form hippuric acid which is then excreted.
 The metabolic pathway for this begins with the conversion of benzoate by butyrate-CoA ligase into an intermediate product, benzoyl-CoA, which is then metabolized by glycine N-acyltransferase into hippuric acid.

-Association with benzene in soft drinks & pepper sauces
+Association with benzene in soft drinks and pepper sauces

 In combination with ascorbic acid (vitamin C, E300), sodium benzoate and potassium benzoate may form benzene.
 In 2006, the Food and Drug Administration tested 100 beverages available in the United States that contained both ascorbic acid and benzoate.
 Four had benzene levels that were above the 5 ppb Maximum Contaminant Level set by the Environmental Protection Agency for drinking water.
 Most of the beverages that tested above the limit have been reformulated and subsequently tested below the safety limit.
 Heat, light and shelf life can increase the rate at which benzene is formed.
 Hot peppers naturally contain vitamin C ("nearly as much as in one orange") so the observation about beverages applies to pepper sauces containing sodium benzoate, like Texas Pete.